 workaround to skip invalid geometries using STIsValid only

 inside the min/max x/y aggregates.
 Note that we can't just

 dump a WHERE STIsValid clause in to the statement because SQL

 server still throws the exception.
 Gotta love it!

-#3 Updated by Markus Woehling almost 6 years ago
+#3 Updated by Markus Woehling about 6 years ago

 I've done some performance tests with interesting results ;-)